-Again, this is almost a copy & paste recipe.
+Again, this is almost a copy-and-paste recipe.
 This configuration will allow you to ask for a password to access a specific directory published through HTTP.
-It is very handy and I am using it very often, so it worths having it in an article.
+It is very handy and I use it very often, so it is worth having it in an article.

 Edit your .htaccess file and put the following content: